slarmoo/.github/profile/webServices/webSocket/chat.md

 ![WebSocket Peers](webServicesWebSocketPeers.jpg)

-In this example we will create a React frontend that uses WebSocket and displays the resulting chat.
+In this example we will create a React frontend that uses WebSocket and displays chats between multiple users.
 The React code for the client will be organized similarly to Simon and your Startup.
 A backend Express server will forward the WebSocket communication from the different clients.

 ## Configuring the project